-Black Prophetic Fire: An Evening of Philosophy, Politics, and Culture with Dr. Cornel West
+WATCH: Black Prophetic Fire with Dr. Cornel West

-On February 16 at 5:30 p.m.
-(Pacific), Dr. Cornel West will join CalEndow Live for a special Black History Month program moderated by Dr. Robert K. Ross, President and CEO of The California Endowment.
-Dr. West will share memories of his upbringing in Sacramento and describe how the lessons he learned at Shiloh Baptist Church shaped his values and philosophy.
+On February 27, 2023, Dr. Cornel West joined CalEndow Live for a special Black History Month program moderated by Dr. Robert K. Ross, President and CEO of The California Endowment.
+Dr. West shared memories of his upbringing in Sacramento and answered many questions from our live virtual audience about leadership, philosophy, and the state of Black America.

 DeRay Mckesson: Building Power for Racial Equity